Katie Egan - Chair of Governors

 Governing role responsibilities:

-· Member of the full Governing Body with particular responsibility for Safeguarding.
+· Chair of the Governing Body with particular responsibility for Safeguarding.

 Rachel Shears - Teacher Governor

 BA Honours in Sports Development and Coaching

 MA in Applied Sports Development and Coaching

 After graduating from University in 2011, I have worked in a number of primary schools across Devon as a PE specialist.
 For three of these years, I was at Furzeham; teaching PE, leading CPD for teachers and delivering a range of after school sport clubs.
 This is where I further developed my passion for children’s learning and decided to train to become a primary school teacher; which was the best decision I have ever made!

 For the past two years I have been working at Furzeham Primary School, as a KS2 teacher.
 This academic year, I have become the lead for Positive Behaviour.
 My decision to become Staff Governor was in Autumn 2017.
 I aspire to contribute to the governance and future development of our school and to help drive the continued improvement to provide our children with the very best chance of success.